RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: METHOD

 where \fix{$\oplus$} denotes operation to aggregate $\mathcal{F}_{c}$ and $\mathcal{F}_{\triangle}$.

 The overview of our method is demonstrated in Figure \ref{fig:method-pipeline}.
-Given the successive RGB-D inputs, we first leverage the scalable randomized optimization with limited and fixed footprints for the coarse pose estimation (Figure~\ref{fig:method-pipeline}(a)).
+Given the successive RGB-D inputs, we first leverage the scalable randomized optimization with limited and fixed footprints for the coarse pose estimation (Fig.~\ref{fig:method-pipeline}(a)).
 Keyframes are selected from these input frames.
-The corresponding initial camera poses are fed into a tiny MLP for the joint residual pose refinement (Figure~\ref{fig:method-pipeline}(b)).
+The corresponding initial camera poses are fed into a tiny MLP for the joint residual pose refinement (Fig.~\ref{fig:method-pipeline}(b)).

 Note that the proposed residual-based BA of the camera poses is optimized by the gradients given by the multi-view constraints based on the reconstructed scene.
-To support pose estimation better, an explicit-implicit scene representation mixture is introduced simultaneously.
-The online learning (Figure~\ref{fig:method-pipeline}(c)) of this representation depends on the optimized camera poses.
+To improve pose estimation, an explicit-implicit scene representation mixture is introduced simultaneously.
+The online learning (Fig.~\ref{fig:method-pipeline}(c)) of this representation depends on the optimized camera poses.
 Specifically, we perform ray casting and sample many points along the ray directions accordingly.
-Embeddings of these points, including the hash and explicit embedding together with positional embedding, are sent to two MLPs for the TSDF and RGB residual prediction.
-The residuals indicating the high-frequency details are added to the explicit coarse \fix{bases}, outputting the final reconstruction.
+Embeddings of these points, including the hash and explicit embedding together with positional embedding, are sent to two MLPs for TSDF and RGB residual prediction.
+The residuals indicating the high-frequency details are added to the explicit coarse base, outputting the final reconstruction.
 The residual-based BA and residual-based mapping are running alternately with continuously updated global reconstruction and optimized keyframe poses.

 In the following sections, we first introduce the residual-based mapping (Section~\ref{sec:mapping}), and then demonstrate the optimization of residual-based BA based on the global residual-based map (Section~\ref{sec:ba}).
 The strategies of the scalable randomized optimization and other implementation techniques are illustrated in Section~\ref{sec:system}.